 Photophobia: 6 Ways To Cope With Light Sensitivity

 Have you ever experienced that moment of intense pain in your eyes and head when you’ve opened the curtains on a bright and sunny day?
 Anybody who has experienced a migraine or even a hangover would likely understand what I’m talking about too.
-Although photophobia or light sensitivity might seem quite common among the general population, it can be quite debilitating when combined with a chronic illness like ME.
+Although photophobia or light sensitivity might seem quite common among the general population, it can be quite debilitating when combined with a chronic illness like ME/CFS.

 Most people struggle with glare and direct sunlight in their eyes, but what you might not realise is that some people with chronic illness actually cannot tolerate any light at all and might have to spend hours, days, weeks or even months in the dark – and it’s not just pain in the eyes that they’re avoiding!